-This section defines a list of static IP addresses that the module uses when an ARP (Address Resolution Protocol) is required.
-The module accepts up to 40 static IP/MAC Address data sets.
+This section defines a list of static IP addresses that the module will use when an ARP (Address Resolution Protocol) is required.
+The module will accept up to 40 static IP/MAC Address data sets.

-Use the Static ARP table to reduce the amount of network traffic by specifying IP addresses and their associated MAC (hardware) addresses that the MVI69E-MBTCP module communicates with regularly.
+Use the Static ARP table to reduce the amount of network traffic by specifying IP addresses and their associated MAC (hardware) addresses that the MVI69L-MBTCP module will be communicating with regularly.